sous-chefs/webpi/README.md

 #### Attribute Parameters
 - product_id: name attribute.
 Specifies the ID of a product to install.
 - accept_eula: specifies that WebpiCmdline should auto-accept EULAs.
 Default is false.
+- returns: specifies the return value(s) expected for a successful installation.
+Can be a single integer or array of integers.
+Default is [0, 42]

 #### Examples
 Install IIS 7 Recommended Configuration (will install IIS 8 on Windows 2012 despite the name)